MacroGenics (MGNX) Faces Class Action After Revealing Investigation of Patient Deaths in TAMARACK Study of Vobra Duo – Hagens Berman

 If you invested in MacroGenics and have substantial losses submit your losses now »

-If you’d like more information about the MacroGenics investigation, read more »
+If you’d like more information about the MacroGenics case and our investigation, read more »

+Whistleblowers: Persons with non-public information regarding MacroGenics should consider their options to help in the investigation or take advantage of the SEC Whistleblower program.
+Under the new program, whistleblowers who provide original information may receive rewards totaling up to 30 percent of any successful recovery made by the SEC.
+For more information, call Reed Kathrein at 844-916-0895 or email MGNX@hbsslaw.com.

 About Hagens Berman